Other Award Opportunities /

 Apply your skills, knowledge, and creativity and become part of the future of the Yakima Area Arboretum in central Washington state.

 The Massie Family Endowed Fellowship provides a Washington State University undergraduate student with $1,500 and the opportunity to create and complete a real-world project benefiting the Yakima Area Arboretum with the support of a WSU faculty mentor.
-APPLICATIONS FOR THE 2017-18 MASSIE FELLOWSHIP ARE DUE DEC.
-15, 2017!
+APPLICATIONS FOR THE NEXT MASSIE FELLOWSHIP ARE DUE JAN.
+15!

 About the Fellowship

-Applications are now open to WSU undergraduate students for the Massie Family Endowed Fellowship at the Yakima Area Arboretum (YAA).
-This $1,500 fellowship is available for the 2017-18 academic year.
+Applications are now open to WSU undergraduate students for the Massie Family Endowed Fellowship ($1,500) at the Yakima Area Arboretum (YAA).
 The Massie Fellowship:

 - Is awarded annually to an undergraduate.